Google scholar profile

 Mail: meg at simula dot no

-Rognes' research interests revolve around numerical methods for partial differential equations, in particular the analysis and implementation of finite and mixed finite element methods including multi-mesh methods.
-Rognes started working with the FEniCS Project in 2007 and has been involved as a core team member ever since, focusing in particular on automated code generation for non-trivial finite element spaces and element spaces defined over manifolds; automated goal-oriented adaptivity and error control; and automated derivation of adjoints of time-dependent finite element models.
-Rognes has applied this work to a range of applications including simulating soft tissue such as viscoelastic materials and gels; mantle convection, ocean circulation, or the electrical activity in the heart.
+Rognes' research interests revolve around numerical methods for partial differential equations, in particular the analysis and implementation of structure- and property-preserving discretizations such as mixed finite element methods.
+She has been a core team member of the FEniCS Project since 2007 and is a founder of the dolfin-adjoint project, focusing in particular on automated code generation for sophisticated finite element spaces, automated goal-oriented adaptivity and error control, and automated derivation of adjoints of time-dependent finite element models.
+Rognes has successfully used these methods and techniques in a range of applications with particular emphasis on modelling and simulation of biological tissue.
+In the next years, she aims to study and use numerical methods to understand fluid flow and transport within the central nervous system at a range of spatial and temporal scales.